tlareywi/BlueScreenBrewery/README.md

 * Onewire temperature sensors
 * Atlas Scientific EZO sensors (pH and DO2)
 * BrewFather via 3rd party contributor to Node-Red

+## Development Status
+Still in the early stages of development.
+Supported devices, interfaces and various other aspects of the code are open to change as new requirements are discovered, feedback from other users is considered, etc. That said, I already run this in my own brewery which is generally 'always on'.
+Key components levergaged, such as Node-Red and Mosquitto, are already stable.
+The firmmware was a ground up effort and almost certainly contains bugs, but seems stable enough for home brewery use (i.e. has been tested with lengthy up-time over weeks).

 ## Architecture
 The center of the system is the Node-Red instance running on any supported platform; Windows, MacOS, Rasp-Pi, Azure cloud, etc. The MQTT broker is generally, but